 The facts are you have had three dates with this man.
 Yes, he might be quite pleasant to look at, he might have a few dollars in the bank and you probably have spent several nights building a movie around this “relationship,” but that is it.

 Even if you have been dating him for a while, the outcome is the same: He just wants to remain friends.

 My question to you is why is it so hard to just accept that you might not be what he is looking for and not build it into something more than that?

 Not being someone’s type doesn’t mean there is something wrong with you.
 It just simply means you are not the right fit for him.

-The mistake women make is they immediately try to talk the person into being more than friends.
+The mistake women (and men too, honestly) often make is they immediately try to talk the person into being more than friends.

 The end result is you still end up being just friends and you come across looking like you have no self-confidence and are needy.
 Clearly this is not the last impression you want to leave him with.